Fanger53/kakebo-rails/README.md

 <p align="center">
   <strong>Made by David Leonardo Castillo R</strong>
   <br>
-   Habitica is a mobile application for  handle the spends of daily routine, this spends are called transfer that you can create and group them.
+   Kakebo is a mobile application for  handle the spends of daily routine, this spends are called transfer that you can create and group them.
 </p>

 <p align="center">